hyperledger/iroha/docs/source/configure/index.rst

       torii-tls.rst

 In this section we will understand how to configure Iroha.
+Some configuration parameters must be the same in all the nodes (they are marked with \*) and some can differ.
-Let's take a look at ``example/config.sample``
+Let's take a look
+at ``example/config.sample``

+.. note:: Starting with v1.2 ``irohad`` can also be configured via environment variables, not only via config file.
+We will start with looking at config file and then look at how Iroha can be configured with `environment parameters <#environment-variables>`_.

 .. code-block:: javascript
   :linenos: